nauar/homepage/content/posts/trunk-based-branching.md

 A single-branching strategy provides a direct way of implementing and integrating changes and it removes all this bureaucracy.
 Nonetheless, it requires a sufficient trustfulness among the members of development teams, having to perform only one single merge to the mainline.
 In top of this constraint, it is necessary to provide a way of enabling and disabling features that are still on development or not planned to be shipped to production, such as **feature flags** in **trunk-based branching**.
 Even so, single-branching strategies improve the productivity of the development teams, due to the reduction of the number of merges (remember that the time dedicated to merge code from different branches is not development productive time).

-To illustrate the previous explanations above, let me grab some exampes form Microsoft [3]:
+To illustrate the previous explanations above, let me grab some examples form Microsoft [3]:

 ![Typical merge related problem in a multi-branching setup](/img/multibranching.png#center) **Figure 1**: Typical merge related problem in a multi-branching setup.